Skip to main content

 • LowFenugreek SeedAcross 3 studies, 1 reported a beneficial small effect of fenugreek seed supplementation on diastolic blood pressure, while 2 found neutral effects.
 The only statistically significant finding (p < 0.001) came from a small RCT in Alzheimer's patients using 5 cc of fenugreek seed extract over 120 days, while a meta-analysis and another RCT found no significant reduction.
 Evidence is limited and mixed, with no clear convergence on dose or population, and the median study duration was 88 days across two studies.1 beneficial2 neutral3 studies

 • LowavocadoAcross 3 studies, 1 reported a small beneficial effect on diastolic blood pressure, while 2 found neutral effects.
-The predominant effect size was small.
-Most studies used a dose of 1 avocado daily, and the median study duration was 101 days (approximately 14 weeks).
-The evidence is limited to clinical populations such as adults with abdominal obesity or elevated triglycerides. · Dose: 1 avocado per day (approximately 180 g)1 beneficial2 neutral3 studies
+The predominant effect size is small.
+The most studied dose is 1 avocado daily, and the populations include adults with abdominal obesity or elevated triglycerides.
+Effects were observed in a 6-month trial, but a shorter 21-day trial showed no significant change. · Dose: 1 avocado per day (approximately 180 g or 300 kcal)1 beneficial2 neutral3 studies

-• Very lowblueberryAcross 3 studies, 1 reported a beneficial small effect on reduced diastolic blood pressure, while 2 found neutral effects.
-The single beneficial study was a systematic review and meta-analysis showing a statistically significant reduction of -2.20 mm Hg (95% CI: -4.13, -0.27).
-Effects were predominantly small in magnitude, and the evidence base is too limited to identify a clear dose range or population.1 beneficial2 neutral3 studies
+• Very lowL-ArginineAcross 3 studies, 1 reported a beneficial moderate-sized effect on diastolic blood pressure, while 2 reported neutral findings of small magnitude.
+The single beneficial effect was observed in a meta-analysis of middle-aged and elderly individuals receiving combined L-citrulline and L-arginine supplementation.
+Evidence is too limited to identify a consistent dose range or study duration.1 beneficial2 neutral3 studies

 • Kefir1 beneficial1 neutral2 studies